Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

 \subsection{Experimental Setup}

-For the benchmarks, we use CIFAR10, CIFAR100\cite{krizhevsky2009learning} and Tiny ImageNet\cite{le2015tiny}.
+For the benchmarks, we use CIFAR10, CIFAR100\cite{krizhevsky2009learning}, and Tiny ImageNet\cite{le2015tiny}.
 The image size for CIFARs is $32 \times 32$, and for Tiny ImageNet is $64 \times 64$.
-For the models for distillation, we use ResNet\cite{he2016deep}, vgg\cite{simonyan2014very} and wider ResNet\cite{zagoruyko2016wide}.
+For the models for distillation, we use ResNet\cite{he2016deep}, VGG\cite{simonyan2014very}, and Wider ResNet\cite{zagoruyko2016wide}.
 Please refer to table \ref{table:main_result} and \ref{table:main_result2} for different teacher-student pairs and other baseline methods.
 We use a generator to parameterize the generation process, i.e., $x = G(z)$.
 All experiments are implemented on NVIDIA 3090 TI GPUs.
-For the baselines, we compare state-of-the-art DFKD methods as DAFL\cite{chen2019data}, ZSKT\cite{micaelli2019zero}, ADI\cite{yin2020dreaming}, DFQ\cite{choi2020data}, CMI\cite{fang2021contrastive} and PRE-DFKD\cite{binici2022robust}.
+For the baselines, we compare SOTA DFKD methods as DAFL\cite{chen2019data}, ZSKT\cite{micaelli2019zero}, ADI\cite{yin2020dreaming}, DFQ\cite{choi2020data}, CMI\cite{fang2021contrastive} and PRE-DFKD\cite{binici2022robust}.
 Our implementation is based on the framework provided by the paper from CMI\cite{fang2021contrastive}.
-Please refer to supplementary material for detailed hyperparameters, the architecture of generators, and adversarial schedulers.
+Please refer to Appendix for detailed hyperparameters, the architecture of generators, and adversarial schedulers.
+We run all the methods for 250 epochs in CIFAR10, and 300 epochs in CIFAR100 and Tiny ImageNet and record the peak performance during all trainings.
 Our implementation is presented in \href{https://github.com/ljrprocc/DataFree}{https://github.com/ljrprocc/DataFree}.